serge-sotnyk/pr-reviewer/README.md

 # pr-reviewer
 Test task for NameCheap

+# Current agent limitations:
+At present, I've used the simplest single agent.
+The prompt isn't very complex.
+By default, it uses a model that isn't the best (but one that Groq allows to try for free).
+Nevertheless, we can see a somewhat plausible output.

+I'm confident that the agent can be easily and significantly improved by trying the following changes:

+* Use a better model (gpt4-omni / claude-3.5-sonnet)
+* Create a team of agents, each specializing in their own area (this usually improves the quality of responses)
+* Create a database of guidelines for code review
+* Work on prompts (for example, try different approaches like ReAct, CoT, etc., or evolutionary approaches, although this is not as straightforward)

+However, all of this is pointless until we have a way to measure quality.
+In other words, we need metrics and a dataset on which we would measure this.
+I don't think I'll create it very quickly for this task, although LLMs will help us with this as well.
+I would start with the following approach:

+1. Take a code base.
+(How much?
+Which languages?)
+2. Using a good model (for example, claude-3.5-sonnet - it works best with code for me so far), create commits where there are some code flaws.
+This is a separate task that needs to be well-thought-out and properly prompted.
+Yes, this is synthetic, but I'm sure it will allow us to measure how well the reviewer works.
+3. The reviewer should also be evaluated by an LLM.
+I think a cheaper one will do here (this is important because metrics will be run quite often), as it will only need to understand whether the reviewer described the flaw that the large and high-quality model introduced.
+This is a simpler task.
+4. If it's possible to add real data somehow (for example, if there's a database of pull requests and reviews from humans), that would be good too.

+Only after setting up the metric calculation can we start improving anything.

+There's also an untapped field in testing on various cases:
+* Regular cases
+* Various edge cases
+* Large volumes of code

+We can also add various tools for working with the repository - I've only implemented the minimal toolbox.

 # Repository Utilities

 This repository contains two utilities for managing and reviewing Git repositories: